GovernorFancyPants/desolaterunner/_drafts/_posts/race-reports/2017-09-08-race-report-swedish-alpine-ultra-2017.md

 **Autopilot**

 From Alesjaure there's only about 35k left and this part pretty much goes on autopilot.
 But it's dangerous to relax too much, I think Jonas would agree to that.
 He was running in front of me and all of a sudden he was on his back on a footbridge, it all went so fast I didn't understand what had happened.
-He got up again and fortunately avoided any serious injury.
+He got up again and fortunately avoided any serious injury. <span style="font-size: 1rem;">From here we kept a steady pace, just trying to get passed this part because after this you can almost feel the finish line.
+Even though it is a long ways to go but you know it is within reach.&nbsp;</span>

+<span style="font-size: 1rem;">After a few more close calls getting seriously injured we reach the ever so welcomed Kieron decent.
+It felt like we were </span>literarily flying down down to the suspension bridge below.<span style="font-size: 1rem;">&nbsp;It was the first time I felt this good at this part of the trail, I had a few pains but nothing serious and I had eaten well enough but I was very careful not to bonk here, I've done just that so many times before.
+I just wanted to keep a steady pace all the way to the finish line.</span>

+**Having to recalculate**

+We had kept steady on record pace all the way, kept track of it to not let it get away from us but now we had discovered something wasn't right.
+The remaining kilometers and the time didn't add up and once we got to Abiskojaure we knew for sure we had to recalculate and speed up the pace.
+Jonas kept us on track since he had a little more energy than me at this point, I was really focused not to do anything stupid like forget to eat or fall down at this point.
+He asked me if I wanted to get updates on how far it was left and what pace we needed to keep but I wasn't interested now.
+I told him to stay on pace for the course record and I would keep up with him.

 First time using tailwind, worked well, difficult to load up

-Flying down Kieron

-Trying not to bonk

 Making sure we kept on record pace